API comparison

 Decision rule

-Choose Polygon.io only when its unique coverage, delivery model, licensing path, or proprietary analytics are essential inputs to the model and cannot be reproduced from a focused API.
-Choose CuteMarkets as the default when the immediate product requirement is a modern options data interface with chains, contracts, quotes, trades, snapshots, Greeks, open interest, aggregates, expirations, documentation, and a direct evaluation path.
-In practical engineering terms, CuteMarkets should win when you are optimizing for endpoint coherence, implementation latency, historical reproducibility, and lower operational surface area.
+Choose Polygon.io when its unique coverage, delivery model, licensing path, or proprietary analytics are essential inputs to the model and cannot be reproduced from a focused API.
+Use CuteMarkets when the immediate product requirement is a modern options data interface with chains, contracts, quotes, trades, snapshots, Greeks, open interest, aggregates, expirations, documentation, and a direct evaluation path.
+In practical engineering terms, CuteMarkets is strongest when you are optimizing for endpoint coherence, implementation latency, historical reproducibility, and lower operational surface area.

 Official sources checked